 Processing Sequences,

-Sequences were processed using Trimmomatic, which removed sequence adapters, clipped the first 3 bp, discarding reads less than 36 bp, and removing reads if their average PHRED score dropped beneath 20 over a window of 5 bp (Bolger & Giorgi (2014), Tange (2021)).
-Contigs generated were mapped to a reference with HybPiper with using target files created by M353 (Johnson et al. (2016), McLay et al. (2021)).
+Plant reference sequences were processed using Trimmomatic, which removed sequence adapters, clipped the first 3 bp, discarding reads less than 36 bp, and removing reads if their average PHRED score dropped beneath 20 over a window of 5 bp (Bolger & Giorgi (2014), Tange (2021)).
+Pollen metagenomic samples were the same in all respects excent only reads less than 30 bp were discarded.
+Contigs generated were mapped to a reference with HybPiper with using target files created by M353, M353 is a larger set of target files than exists for A353, and allows for a user to tailor the targets to individual clades (Johnson et al. (2016), McLay et al. (2021)).

 Plant samples: